The Glen Ellyn Public Library is happy to offer a variety of services to local high school classes, teachers and clubs.

-If your class, club, home school group or other school group would like to visit the Glen Ellyn Public Library, we can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic or any combination of the above.
-We would also be delighted to host your life skills classes, and prepare a program that will meet the needs of your students and introduce them to the library’s services.
-Because our schedules fill up fast, the more notice of a visit you give us, the better prepared we will be to give your group the time and care it needs.
+If your class, club, homeschool group, or other school group would like to visit the Glen Ellyn Public Library, staff can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic or any combination of the above.
+The library would also be delighted to host your life skills classes, and prepare a program that will meet the needs of your students and introduce them to the library’s services.

 Visits to Schools

-Our Young Adult Librarian, Josh O’Shea, loves visiting high schools and home school groups.
+Josh O’Shea, Young Adult Librarian, loves visiting high schools and home school groups.
 If you would be interested in having Josh visit your class, club or group, give him a call or send him an email.
-Josh’s outreach visits can include doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials and book recommendations; and partnering with school libraries for programs and events.
+Past outreach visits have included doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials and book recommendations; and partnering with school libraries for programs and events.
 Just like with visits to the library, more notice is better, so Josh can make sure his schedule is clear for you.

-We are also delighted to participate in fairs, open houses, homeschool events and more.
-Just let us know about the event, your needs and the date and time as soon as possible and we will do our best to send a representative.
+The library is also delighted to participate in fairs, open houses, homeschool events, and more.
+Just let us know about the event, your needs, and the date and time as soon as possible and the library will do its best to send a representative.

 School Library Cards